-- Foster carers are paid a sum which incorporates not only pocket money for a child but also an amount that should be saved. - All young people placed with us should have a bank account and be encouraged to be involved in learning saving skills as well as age-appropriate budgeting, where this is not possible, either foster carers will keep the savings, or this will be supported by the organisation. - Foster carers are trained in promoting independence skills and this is also promoted in our children's forum. - Logs that foster carer's record on a daily (where agreed weekly) basis include school attendance, pocket money levels and independence and budgeting skills.
+- Foster carers are paid a sum which incorporates not only pocket money for a child but also an amount that should be saved. - All young people placed with us should have a bank account and be encouraged to be involved in learning saving skills as well as age-appropriate budgeting, where this is not possible foster carers will keep the savings or this will be supported by the organisation. - Foster carers are trained in promoting independence skills and this is also promoted in our children's forum. - Carer Logs, in which foster carers record on a daily (where agreed weekly) basis, include school attendance, pocket money levels and independence and budgeting skills.